-The Broken Shaker bar is easily one of the hostel’s top amenities, bringing in locals and visitors alike, most of whom aren’t staying at Freehand Miami.
-It started as a pop-up bar but now has a permanent home at the hostel.
-I was given a free drink voucher upon check-in, which allowed me to sample one of their craft cocktails, which typically run upwards of $9.
-The bar is open from 6 pm to 2 am on weeknights and from 2 pm to 2 am on weekends.
+The award-winning Broken Shaker bar is easily one of the hostel’s top amenities, bringing in locals and visitors alike, most of whom aren’t staying at Freehand.
+It started as a pop-up bar from Bar Lab but now has a permanent home at the hostel, not to mention offshoots at other Freehand properties.

 If you’re arriving by Greyhound bus, take the C bus and get off at Indian Creek and 29th Street.
 If you’re arriving by Amtrak, take the L bus eastbound to the same stop.
 If you’re arriving by plane, take the Airport Flyer bus #150, which also stops at the bus stop on 29th.